 This involves caring for yourself and your household in a way that does not cause problems for others.
 To do this, you need to know how your consumption of food, energy, shelter, and other material items affects other people.

 We can redirect surplus time, labor, money, energy, food, and information to develop other useful flows.
-This ethic of permaculture encourages the view of available materials as renewable rather than scarce.
+This ethic of permaculture encourages the view of available natural materials as renewable rather than scarce.
 This outlook reduces the need for constant importation of new materials.

-Permaculture reiterates the beneficial connection that exists between elements in nature.
-It is not a production system but a philosophy guiding land use and community planning.
-It is like a toolbox of ideas and principles that can be used by the home gardener and professional landscaper.
-As a gardening technique, permaculture design principles can expand the functions of your house garden.
-Instead of simply serving aesthetic purposes, you can use your garden for food production.
+Permaculture practices reiterate the beneficial connection that exists between elements in nature.
+It is not a production system but a philosophy, apart from conventional agriculture, guiding land use and community planning.
+It is like a toolbox of ideas and principles that the home gardener and professional landscaper, through a full-scale permaculture farm, can use for a more sustainable environment.